 The Disc Golf Course at Davis Forest continues to be enjoyed by residents.
-Parks and Recreation sponsored a tournament which was well attended.
 Brooklyn has several trails for residents to explore: Quinebaug River Trail, Maury Bowen Complex, Williams/Ferguson Sanctuary, Milo Appley Conservation Showcase, Davis Forest, Creamery Brook Trail, Carol Randall Memorial Nature Trail, and Donald Francis Recreation Park Trail.
 Trail maps can be found on the Conservation Commission's page on the Town's website under "Links" and "Brooklyn Trails".
-The Commission installed "No Motorized Vehicles" signs on several trails in Brooklyn.
+The Commission has plans to re-do the signage at Creamery Brook and Davis Forest.